AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-using-the-integration.md

 ### Opt-out flow {#opt-out-flow}

 Opt-out (e.g., denyList) values are synchronized between systems; you have the following options to choose from when onboarding:

-* Dynamics 365 is source of truth for opt-outs: opt-out attributes will be synchronized in one direction from Dynamics 365 to Campaign Standard
+* **Unidirectional (Microsoft Dynamics 365 to Campaign)**: Dynamics 365 is source of truth for opt-outs.
+Opt-out attributes will be synchronized in one direction from Dynamics 365 to Campaign Standard”
-* Campaign Standard is the source of truth for opt-outs: opt-out attributes will be synchronized in one direction from Campaign Standard to Dynamics 365
+* **Unidirectional (Campaign to Microsoft Dynamics 365)**: Campaign Standard is the source of truth for opt-outs.
+Opt-out attributes will be synchronized in one direction from Campaign Standard to Dynamics 365
-* Dynamics 365 AND Campaign Standard are both sources of truth: opt-out attributes will be synchronized bi-directionally between Campaign Standard and Dynamics 365
+* **Bidirectional**: Dynamics 365 AND Campaign Standard are both sources of truth.
+Opt-out attributes will be synchronized bi-directionally between Campaign Standard and Dynamics 365

 Alternatively, if you have a separate process to manage opt-out synchronization between the systems, the integration's opt-out data flow can be disabled.

 >[!NOTE]
 >
->In the integration application UI, the uni-directional ACS to Dynamics 365 and the bi-directional opt-out use cases are configured in a separate opt-out workflow.
+>In the integration application UI, the **Unidirectional (Microsoft Dynamics 365 to Campaign)** and the **Bidirectional** opt-out use cases are configured in a separate opt-out workflow.
 [Learn more](../../integrating/using/d365-acs-self-service-app-data-sync.md#opt-in-out-wf).
 >
->The uni-directional Dynamics 365 to ACS opt-out use case is an exception; it is configured within the ingress (Contact to Profile) workflow.
+>The **Unidirectional (Campaign to Microsoft Dynamics 365)** opt-out use case is an exception; it is configured within the ingress (Contact to Profile) workflow.
 >

 Opt-out flow mapping is to be specified by the customer since business requirements can differ between companies.
 On the Campaign side, only the OOTB opt-out attributes can be used for opt-out mapping: